Kamausimon/Kamausimon/README.md

 ### Hi there 👋

-   I am KamauSimon a fullstack web developer.
+   I am Kamau Simon a fullstack web developer.

    I am looking to collaborate with developers on new and interesting projects.